ror-community/ror-site/content/about/faqs/_index.md

 ### **How is ROR funded?**

 During its first few years, ROR relied on a mixed funding model that included in-kind support from the three ROR governing organizations, contributions from supporting organizations, and grants.
-ROR is [transitioning to a resourcing model](/blog/2022-10-10-strengthening-sustainability) where all staffing and core expenses will be supported entirely by the three ROR governing organizations.
+In 2022, ROR began [transitioning to a resourcing model](/blog/2022-10-10-strengthening-sustainability) where all staffing and core expenses will be supported entirely by the three ROR governing organizations.
 Additional funding from community supporters or future grants will be used to offset operating costs and support time-limited projects.
 [Learn more about ROR’s business model](/about#business-model).

 ***